SaxionMechatronics/ai4rob_course/docs/reinforcement_learning/1_introduction.md

 Here's how an RL system learns, using a robot learning to walk as an example:

-1. **Start with random behavior**: The robot tries random motor commands
-   - It immediately falls over! *Reward: -10*
+1. **Start with random behavior**: The robot tries random motor commands.
+It immediately falls over! *Reward: -10*

-2. **Try something different**: Through exploration, it finds that certain joint angles keep it upright longer
-   - It stands for 2 seconds before falling. *Reward: +2*
+2. **Try something different**: Through exploration, it finds that certain joint angles keep it upright longer.
+It stands for 2 seconds before falling. *Reward: +2*

-3. **Build on success**: It remembers that these joint configurations were good and tries variations
-   - It takes a wobbly step forward. *Reward: +5*
+3. **Build on success**: It remembers that these joint configurations were good and tries variations.
+It takes a wobbly step forward. *Reward: +5*

-4. **Discover better strategies**: Through thousands of attempts, it finds that shifting weight to one side allows stepping with the other leg
-   - It takes several steps before falling. *Reward: +15*
+4. **Discover better strategies**: Through thousands of attempts, it finds that shifting weight to one side allows stepping with the other leg.
+It takes several steps before falling. *Reward: +15*

-5. **Refine and optimize**: Continue learning subtle adjustments to balance, speed, and energy efficiency
-   - Smooth, stable walking. *Reward: +100*
+5. **Refine and optimize**: Continue learning subtle adjustments to balance, speed, and energy efficiency.
+Smooth, stable walking. *Reward: +100*

-6. **Handle edge cases**: Learn recovery behaviors when pushed or walking on slopes
-   - Successfully recovers from perturbations. *Reward: +50*
+6. **Handle edge cases**: Learn recovery behaviors when pushed or walking on slopes.
+Successfully recovers from perturbations. *Reward: +50*

 The key insight: The robot never explicitly learned "how" to walk in human terms.
 It discovered patterns of actions that led to high rewards through systematic trial and error.